National Trade Union Confederation of Finland

 The motto of the organization was “the benefit of the whole before group and private interests”.
 It absolutely opposed the class struggle doctrine of the left.
 SKA wanted to improve the position of the work force in order to create the Volksgemeinschaft important to the IKL.
 Employers and employees were to be brought together on a professional basis to co-operate and agree on negotiations on issues in each trade.
 The National Trade Union Confederation of Finland was headed by some former social democratic trade union activists as well as those who took part in the Finnish Civil War on the Red side.
-Juho Kaveheimo, the chairman of the organization, was a former Social Democrat and Red Guard member.
+Juho Kaveheimo, the chairman of the organization, was a former communist and Red Guard member as was the general secretary Sulo Laine.
 SKA's deputy chairman was Rauno Kallia, editor-in-chief of Ajan Suunta magazine, and in addition to Kallia, IKL politicians Vilho Annala and Eino Tuomivaara were members of the organisation's board.
 The SKA was abolished after the Continuation War under Article 21 of the Moscow Armistice banning all fascist organisations.